XQP-Munich/LDPC4QKD/README.md

 ## How to use

+For a Python wrapper of the main library functionality, see [Py_LDPC4QKD](https://github.com/XQP-Munich/Py_LDPC4QKD).

 In order to use all the functionality provided in this repository, install
 - CMake (at least version 3.19)
 - C++ compiler (supporting C++20; parts of the project also work with only C++17)